Moving to Illinois6 min read

 Step 4: Talk to Locals

-Our community has people who've made both choices successfully.
-Ask questions—real experience beats calculators.
+Talk to people who've made both choices successfully.
+Real local experience beats calculators.

 Bottom Line